 Each year over 500K truck accidents are reported in the U.S., ending up in approximately 5K fatal accidents and over 140K serious injuries.
 Every 16 minutes, a U.S. resident is killed or injured in a big rig accident.
 According to DHSMV, 17 Commercial Motor Vehicle (CMV) fatalities and 921 CMV injuries occur annually in Miami-Dade County.

-Most of the time people that are injured in accidents involving trucks, suffer from injuries that need long term observation and medical care.
-If you or a loved one got injured in a trucking accident in Miami, seek immediate advice and counsel of an experienced truck accident lawyer.
+Most of the time people that are injured in accidents involving trucks suffer from injuries that need long-term observation and medical care.
+If you or a loved one got injured in a trucking accident in Miami, seek immediate advice and counsel from an experienced truck accident lawyer.
 Call Miami truck accident lawyer Sean M. Cleary, right away.